canonical/sdkcraft/docs/explanation/sdks/interfaces/content-interface.rst

 ----------------------

-To let SDKs in a workshop access the host file system, :program:`Workshop` creates a content interface slot, which multiple content interface plugs can then access.
+To let SDKs in a workshop access the host file system, :program:`Workshop` provides a content interface slot that multiple content interface plugs can access.

-When the SDK is installed during launch and refresh operations at run-time, for each plug that targets the slot, :program:`Workshop` checks the following:
+When the SDK is installed at run-time during launch and refresh operations, :program:`Workshop` checks the following for each plug that targets the slot:

 - The plug can be installed.